 Both versions of the residential school (face-to-face and online) have been devised to deliver the same essential learning outcomes.
 Feedback from previous MBA students suggests that those who have attended the face-to-face school have particularly valued the face-to-face contact and the networking opportunities available.
 The cost of the residential school (excluding travel) is included in the module fee.

-This course is a compulsory module of stage 2 of the MBA (F61) and will be one of the first Stage 2 modules that you study.
-Please see MBA (F61) for full details of the entry requirements for this qualification.
+This course is a compulsory module of stage 2 of the Master of Business Administration (F61) and will be one of the first Stage 2 modules that you study.
+Please see Master of Business Administration (F61) for full details of the entry requirements for this qualification.

 The course requires 300 hours of study over 12 months.
 It is designed to be studied alongside Corporate finance (B831) which you study simultaneously for the first six months of B835.